 Normally, we would not even consider hiking in the desert in the afternoon.
 But, the day was overcast and only in the low 80s, so we felt ok heading off in search of Mule Ear Spring, about two miles from the trailhead.

 Unfortunately, not long after we started hiking, the clouds began to thin and the sun started peaking through.
 The sunshine was ever so slight, but without a single drop of shade, it was certainly enough to cook us.

-Even loaded up with a full Camelbak of water, the hike just wasn’t enjoyable.
+Even loaded up with a full water bladder, the hike just wasn’t enjoyable.
 Additionally, the spring we were headed to was likely dry (it is the desert, after all).
 Thus, after about 1.25 miles, we decided to turn back.
 The decision to abandon the hike was not an easy one, but it did feel like the right one.

 While the temperatures were still in the 80s (much better than the mid-upper 90s of the preceding days), it was enough to convince us to spend some time doing some more scenic driving.

 You may have heard of Terlingua, a mining town in the late-1800s and early-1900s, located just west of what is now Big Bend National Park.
 The peak of the mining occurred during World War I, but by the start of World War II, the mining company had filed for bankruptcy and Terlingua was deserted.